ClioVis works best in Chrome, Firefox, and Safari. If you’re running into any issues then please try updating your browser.

 - This is the link you will put in to the ClioVis event.

-Due to the collaborative technology powering ClioVis, some networks – especially guest wifi – may block our web app.
+Due to the collaborative technology powering ClioVis, some networks – especially guest wifi networks – may block our web app.
 If you are having this issue then please try using a different wifi network but if that doesn’t work then please contact us.

 Note: If you are at the University of Texas at Austin, the “UTguest” network may block ClioVis.
 Please connect to the UTexas WiFi.